Titan Pharmaceuticals Inc. (TTNP)'s Financial Results Comparing With United Therapeutics Corporation (NASDAQ:UTHR) | New Business Observer

-We will be comparing the differences between Titan Pharmaceuticals Inc. (NASDAQ:TTNP) and United Therapeutics Corporation (NASDAQ:UTHR) as far as analyst recommendations, institutional ownership, profitability, risk, dividends, earnings and valuation are concerned.
-The two businesses are rivals in the Biotechnology industry.
+As Biotechnology companies, Titan Pharmaceuticals Inc. (NASDAQ:TTNP) and United Therapeutics Corporation (NASDAQ:UTHR) are our subject to contrast.
+And more specifically their dividends, analyst recommendations, profitability, risk, institutional ownership, earnings and valuation.

 Earnings & Valuation